Selling your car can be an incredibly time-consuming and stressful process.

-From deciding where to list the car to handling visits from interested buyers, it’s not exactly a fun time.
+From deciding where to list the car to handling visits from interested buyers, it’s not exactly enjoyable.

 Recent years have seen a host of businesses pop up offering to make things easier, to remove some of that stress and ensure you sell the car as swiftly as possible.

 One of those sites is Motorway.
 So how does it work?
-And will you end up getting a fair price?
+And will you end up getting a good price for your car?

 How do I sell my used car with Motorway?

-The first thing to bear in mind is that Motorway isn’t a car buyer.
+The first thing to point out is that Motorway isn’t a car buyer.
 Its service allows you to sell your car online to a verified dealer.

 With Motorway, you enter the registration of your car and some details about your location, mileage and when you are thinking of selling the vehicle.